Components

 GET | /pubkey | Server acknowledgment public key (unauthenticated) |

-gRPC (default port 50051) mirrors all HTTP endpoints with the same semantics.
+gRPC (default port 50051) mirrors the Miden state/delta surface above, including account lookup.
 Credentials are provided via metadata headers.

 For the full API specification, see the spec/api.md in the repository.